pauxy-qmc/pauxy/docs/source/index.rst

 =====

-PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms in python.
+PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms.
 Here we will outline how to run the code as well as the basics of the theory as well as derivations of the algorithms (I hope).

 .. toctree::